stanfordnlp/stanza/_pages/word_vectors.md

 Currently the NER model includes the word vectors in the finished model, so no such argument is necessary, although that may change in the future.

-The pretrain embedding file expected by the pipeline is the `.pt` format Torch uses to save models.
+The pretrain embedding file expected by the pipeline is the `.pt` format PyTorch uses to save models.
 The module which loads embeddings will convert a text file to a `.pt` file if needed, so you can use the following code snippet to create the `.pt` file:

 ```
 from stanza.models.common.pretrain import Pretrain